wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 Most of what we know about Socrates came from the writing of his pupil, Plato.
 He was famously ugly, with a pot-belly, bulging eyes and a snub nose.
 Despite never writing down a single line, he is still considered the most influential philosopher to have ever lived; literally demarcating philosophy into pre-Socratic, and post-Socratic Eras.

-* **Socratic Method:** Socrates believed knowledge came from within, and sought to help people "give birth" to the correct insight.
-He did this through a series of questions that lead participants to test their deepest assumptions and arrive at truer form of knowledge.
-* **Intellectual Freedom**: His persistent questioning often shook the foundation a person's belief system.
+Socrates believed knowledge came from within, and sought to help people "give birth" to the correct insight.
+He did this through a series of probing questions that lead participants to test their deepest assumptions.
+This became known as **Socratic Method**.
+His persistent questioning often shook the foundation a person's belief system.
 People found him exasperating.
 He was accused of "corrupting the youth" and "introducing new gods" and condemned to die by drinking hemlock (poison).
 Socrates could have easily pleaded leniency and be exiled from Athens, instead he chose not to.
-Socrates believed in the importance of intellectual freedom and the pursuit of knowledge even if they challenged social norms.
+Socrates believed in the importance of **intellectual freedom** and the pursuit of knowledge even if they challenged social norms.
 At his trial, he supposedly uttered the famous phrase: "The unexamined life is not worth living".

 # Plato - 400 BC

 Plato was Socrates' pupil.
 We know a lot about Plato because almost all of his writings have been preserved.
-He founded his own school near Athens named after the Greek hero Academus.
+He founded his own school known as the Academy near Athens; named after the Greek hero Academus.
 Plato wrote about ethics, politics, metaphysics, and many other topics too numerous to list.

-* **Platonic Forms**: There are two worlds.
-The world of senses, and the world of ideas.
-Through our senses, we can only perceive fleeting and imperfect reflections of a higher reality.
-There exists a true reality Plato calls the eternal world of ideas (forms).
-  * Forms are abstract, perfect representations of all natural phenomena and objects.
-For example, every horse in the world is an imperfect representation of the ideal, perfect "idea horse"; like a gingerbread-man to its mold.
+Plato is most well-known for his **theory of forms**.
+Forms are abstract, perfect representations of all natural phenomena and objects.
+For example, every horse in the world is an imperfect representation of the ideal, perfect "idea horse".
+Everything in the world can be thought of as a gingerbread-man cookie.
+There might be many cookies but only one mold (its perfect form).
+Plato believed there are two worlds.
+We live in the world of senses which is fleeting and often deceiving.
+There exists a higher level of reality known as the world of forms.

-* **Allegory of the Cave**: To explain his Theory of Forms, Plato devises an analogy.
+To better explain his theory of forms, Plato came up with an analogy known as the **allegory of the cave**.
 Human beings are born prisoners tied to the bottom of a cave.
 We perceive reality through the dim reflections and shadows from lights entering from the cave's entrance.
 We see a tree shadow and mistake it for an actual tree.
-Philosophy is ultimately a journey from ignorance to enlightenment.
-Since our senses are fallible, we must pursue knowledge and wisdom through reason.
+Philosophy is ultimately a journey from ignorance to enlightenment; from the world of senses to the world of forms.

-* **Immortality of The Soul**: The soul is immortal and once existed in the world of forms.
+Plato believed that our **soul is immortal** and once resided within the world of forms.
 After the soul wakes up in a physical body, it has forgotten all the perfect forms.
-As such, we have a natural yearning (eros) to return to the world of forms; to exit the cave.
-Therefore, knowledge can be thought of as a process of *recollection*.
+As such, we have a natural yearning (eros) to return to the world of forms; to exit the cave so to speak.
+Therefore, knowledge can be thought of as a process of recollection.